 How Internet Banking Users Said Goodbye to Sunday

 Asked if they used internet banking in the last 30 days, Romanians responded in a balanced manner: 52.2% said they did, while 47.8% said they didn’t.
-This score points out to the fact that although Romanians are engaging in a broad range of online activities (reading news online 46%, voice and video call 42%, social networks 78%), they are less willingly to engage in online transactions as much.
+This score points out to the fact that although Romanians are engaging in a broad range of online activities (reading news online 46%, voice, and video call 42%, social networks 78%), they are less willing to engage in online transactions as much.
 According to the European Commission, despite the progress shown in Romania in regard to Internet usage, the share of online banking users (9.6%) or the ones who shop online (18%) place our country at the lowest rank in the EU.
 By enhancing trust in online transactions as well as by boosting digital literacy for its inhabitants, Romania can better develop its level of the digital economy.

 As for the main benefits of using internet banking, saving time was the most mentioned – 83.2%, followed by the fact that it facilitates better access for clients.

 In this sense, 74.8% appreciate online banking because they no longer depend on the bank’s timetable to make transactions and 70.9% say that they can make transactions when they are out of town.
-As one article shows, online banking users can ‘say goodbye to Sunday’ and to some extend to interactions with the bank itself, since now mobile banking on one’s smartphone basically brings one’s bank into their hands.
+As one article shows, online banking users can ‘say goodbye to Sunday’ and to some extent to interactions with the bank itself since now mobile banking on one’s smartphone basically brings one’s bank into their hands.
 Thus, accessing the bank account from virtually everywhere makes this service very convenient.

 Other advantages are related to obtaining information faster (57.1%) and more efficient.
 After a long day at the office, standing in line to be informed about one’s account doesn’t seem something worth doing.
 Also, monitoring transitions and thinking of a savings plan is much easier through internet banking.
 Moreover, some agree that some products/services that banks offer are cheaper if contracted online (23.9%), while some (1.9%) find internet banking as offering them other advantages.
 Only a very small fraction of 0.5% say that internet banking offers no benefits for them.